-The Institute formally came into being on 1 January 2019, emerging out of work initiated in 2015 by Jane Davidson and taken forward by Nicholas Campion.
+The Institute formally came into being on 1 January 2019, emerging out of work initiated in 2015 by former Welsh Environment Minister Jane Davidson, and taken forward by Dr Nicholas Campion, the Harmony Institute's current director.
 Central to our mission is the Well-Being of Future Generations Act which requires that:

 The Well-Being of Future Generations Act strictly applies only to Wales but sets a global example.
 It implicitly assumes that all things are connected and that political, social, economic and environmental decisions have wider ramifications now and in the future.
 This is one of the key ideas associated with Harmony and is also fundamental to the United Nations document, Transforming our world: the 2030 Agenda for Sustainable Development, issued in 2015, states that: